-On April 22,1998 a young lady named Peggy Carr was out doing errands when in broad daylight, in a Wilmington shopping mall parking lot, she was abducted by two men that recently been released from jail and were on “what we know now” over a week long crime spree of stealing, committing murders and unspeakable crimes.
+On April 22,1998 a young lady named Peggy Carr was out running errands in broad daylight, and was in a Wilmington shopping mall parking lot, she was abducted by two men that recently been released from jail and were on “what we know now” over a week long crime spree of stealing, committing murder and unspeakable crimes.
 Peggy’s remains were recovered 11/18/98 over seven months later in Bladen County, a rural area located in North Carolina.

 CUE Center for Missing Persons, although founded in 1994 had never been involved in such a high profiled case like this; later Peggy’s tragic death, her life, the search for her, the recovery and her legacy became the tool that shaped the foundation, of what is known today as the CUE Center (Community United Effort) is considered by all who are a part of our center the “landmark” case.
 Peggy Carr’s larger than life photo still hangs today at the doorway of CUE as a reminder of how far we have come.

 Tell us who you are a donor, search or event volunteer, a family who has received a service, volunteered in the office or served on the board of directors; support the cause, thank you.
 If you have direct experience with the CUE Center For Missing Persons, share your knowledge and help other people discover CUE, a nonprofit who is making a difference.